Malayalam Movies on Netflix: 10 Gems You Can’t Miss

 If communist ideologies excite you, maybe this film will too.
-Dulquer Salman unites with director Amal Neerad to play Aji, a communist from Kerala who travels all the way to America illegally to find his girlfriend.
-How he reaches his destination miles across his country is really engaging to watch.
-Surprisingly, CIA released on May 5, the birthdate of Karl Max who also happens to be the flag bearer of communist ideologies.
+Dulquer Salman unites with director Amal Neerad to play Aji, a communist from Kerala who travels all the way to America illegally to reunite with his girlfriend.
+His journey of overcoming all the odds and challenges along the way makes the film thoroughly entertaining.
+CIA released on May 5, which happens to be the birthdate of Karl Max , the flag bearer of communist ideologies.

 4. Njan Prakshan (2018)

-There was a time for me when I thought that may be director Satyan Anthikad’s reign over Malayalam cinema has ceased.
-With new storytelling styles, he may find it difficult to recreate his 90s magic.
+There was a time when I thought that maybe director Sathyan Anthikad’s reign over Malayalam cinema had ceased.
+With new storytelling styles coming up every now and then, he may find it difficult to recreate his 90s magic.
 But his recent film Njan Prakashan proved me wrong.
-Using his template of ‘careless young boy learns life’, Satyan Anthikad recreates his old charisma on the screen.
-The film is humorous, soulful and deep.
-Do give it a watch.
+Using his template of ‘careless young boy learns life’, Sathyan Anthikad recreates his old charisma on the screen.
+The film is humorous, soulful, and deep.
+The Fahad Fasil charm works like every time.

 5. Kappela (2020)

 Kappela is one of those films that could not enjoy a theatrical release due to the pandemic.
-Nonetheless, its Netflix released made up for that.
+Nonetheless, the Netflix release of the movie made up for that.
 Anna Ben plays Jessi, a naïve young girl who finds herself in trouble over a missed call.
-The film is very raw, real and visually captivating.
+The film is very raw, real, and visually captivating.
 Roshan Mathews and Sreenath Bhasi also offer astounding performances.

 7. Angamaly Diaries (2017)